Eugen Rochko: Career

-According to Forbes, Rochko based the name on the American heavy metal band Mastodon.
 By August 2018, Mastodon had grown to a membership of approximately 1.5 million with a surge in membership in the wake of Twitter's refusal to ban Infowars' Alex Jones, according to Esquire.

 A Daily Dot article by reporter Ana Valens, who focuses on issues such as queer communities and adult content, said that by November 2016, following the election of Donald Trump, Mastodon had attracted many people in the queer community.
 These early adopters appreciated the potential of the "decentralized fediverse" as a form of protection for marginalized users.
 They volunteered in many roles including project management and open source software development.
 Valens said that Rochko's—and by extension Mastodon's—"hyperfixation on avoiding politics" where a content warning (CW) was added to posts about politics, harmed people of colour and other marginalized groups, whose identities, Valens said, were "inherently political".
 Valens said that by 2019, there were two competing camps at Mastodon—the marginalized queers and "white, well-off, and male tech workers" whose views aligned with Rochko.
 She described Rochko as a Benevolent Dictator For Life (BDFL)—a term given to some open source software developers who retain a final say in decisions.
 In his interview for the Daily Dot article, Rochko said that he did not see BDFL as a "harsh description" of Mastodon but as a programming term describing a form of governance that Rochko felt was more efficient than "rule by committee".

 In a November 2019 interview with mint in the week following the influx of 26,000 new members from India who had exited Twitter for "opaque moderation policies, censoring government critics and failing to control hate speech", Rochko said that Mastodon had extended its policy of not condoning casteism" as well as "racism, sexism, homophobia or transphobia" Rochko said that in contrast to Twitter, Mastodon had a "higher ratio of moderator-to-users" who monitor posts.